Jay Johnson (model): Modeling and acting career

-Later career

-Johnson was a pupil of Michio Kushi, a macrobiotic instructor.
-Johnson and his brother Jed were featured in the June 1986 issue of Vanity Fair.
-Together, they planned on opening a macrobiotic restaurant.
+Career as a business executive and restaurateur

-In July 1996, Johnson's brother Jed was killed as a passenger aboard TWA Flight 800 when the plane exploded off the coast of Long Island, New York.
-Johnson inherited Jed's collection of Warhol paintings and took over his decorating business Jed Johnson & Associates.
-In 1997, Johnson nominated Jed's protégé Arthur Dunnam as design director and the company became Jed Johnson Associates.
-After Johnson retired in 2017, the company was rebranded as Arthur Dunnam for Jed Johnson Studio.
-In 2024, it was renamed Dunnam Zerbini Design.
+In July 1996, his brother Jed was killed as a passenger aboard TWA Flight 800 when the plane exploded off the coast of Long Island, New York.
+Johnson inherited his collection of Warhol paintings and took over his interior design firm, Jed Johnson & Associates.
+In 1997, he appointed Jed's protégé, Arthur Dunnam, as design director, and the company was renamed Jed Johnson Associates.
+After Johnson retired in 2017, the firm was rebranded as Arthur Dunnam for Jed Johnson Studio, and in 2024 it became Dunnam Zerbini Design.

-In 2005, Johnson introduced Jed Johnson Home and continues to produce fabrics and furniture for the collection.
-His longtime partner Tom Cashin is the co-director.
+Johnson later completed a project begun by his brother with textile merchant Mona Perlhagen, opening the fabric showroom Chelsea Editions in fall 1996, which specialized in high-quality, historically accurate embroidered textiles for the design trade.
+He subsequently sold his share in the business to launch Jed Johnson Home in November 2005, offering luxury textiles for interior design clients worldwide.
+Cashin serves as co-director, and together they have continued to develop fabrics and furniture for the collection.
+The line is now exclusively represented in the showrooms of Holland & Sherry in the United States and England, and has been used by Michael S. Smith in designing the White House Residence during the Barack Obama administration.

+In June 1999, Johnson and Ron Teitelbaum, who owned Blanche's Organic Cafes, opened the restaurant Fressen at 421 West 13th Street in Manhattan's Meatpacking District.
+Named after the Yiddish word roughly meaning to eat ravenously, the restaurant was praised by critics for its organic cuisine and stylish interior, designed by Laura Kirar of Jed Johnson Associates.
+It closed in December 2001.

+Marriage and later years

-Johnson and Cashin got married after same-sex marriage became legalized in New York.
+Johnson married Cashin after same-sex marriage became legalized in New York.
 They reside in New York City and Brookhaven, New York.
-The couple were photographed with their Abyssinian cat, Dylan, for the book Men With Cats: Intimate Portraits of Feline Friendship (2016) by David Williams.
+The couple was featured with their Abyssinian cat, Dylan, in the book Men With Cats: Intimate Portraits of Feline Friendship (2016) by David Williams.

 In 2022, Johnson appeared in the Netflix docuseries The Andy Warhol Diaries.